Diving in Grenada

 Other must do wrecks include the 170-foot Hema 1, another natural wreck, which sunk about three miles off Grenada’s south coast; the King Mitch has been attracting a lot of attention lately as a top wreck for spotted eagle rays (schools), resident sea turtles and other pelagic passersby.

 The reefs off Grenada can be as active and breathtaking as the wrecks.
 Isle de Rhonde is worth skipping a wreck or two.
 This reefs around this little island offer stunning underwater ecosystem, with lots to experience from the macro world up to passing eagle rays.
 Purple Rain teems with macro life and is frequently coursed by its namesake as rivers of Creole wrasse course over the seascape.
 The nearby island of Carriacou has a plethora of prolific reefs and two nice little wrecks of its own, the Wreck and the Tugboat.

 Passport and/or Visa Requirements

-ENTRY REQUIREMENTS: All U.S. citizens are required to present a passport, but do not need to obtain a visa.
-EXIT REQUIREMENTS: All persons leaving the Grenada, pay a Government Departure Tax of approximately USD $19, which may be included in your ticket.
+ENTRY REQUIREMENTS: All U.S. citizens are required to present a passport, valid for 6 months past date of entry into the country.
+A visa is not required but proof of onward or return ticket is required.
+EXIT REQUIREMENTS: All persons leaving the Grenada, pay a Government Departure Tax of approximately USD $22.

 Vaccinations are not required for entry into the Grenada.
 Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at cdc.org.